Exotelis/skydivemanifest/administration/README.md

 From components are more or less a wrapper for from elements such as input fields, select boxes and submit buttons.
 They should guarantee that the html structure is unified.

-All existing form components are placed in the [form](src/components/form/) directory.
-As you might have noticed, there are also a lot of mixins.
+All existing form components are located in the [form](src/components/form/) directory.
+As you might have noticed, we also defined some mixins.
 Since some attributes are not available on the different form elements or input types, it was easier to create different mixins to share the props.
-So if some specification will change in the future, it'll be easier to adapt the probs.
+So if some specification will change in the future, it'll be easier to adapt the props.
 To learn more about the available attributes please see [the input documentation](https://developer.mozilla.org/de/docs/Web/HTML/Element/Input).

 Example Code: